 Real estate agents are more than property finders and researchers.
 A buyer's agent representing you would negotiate price and agreement terms on your behalf.
 He or she also oversees and orchestrates the details of your transaction that unless you have a complete understanding of your local real state laws and practices would not be anything to play around with considering the amount of money on the line and legal problems that could occur.
-Also, an agent that you have shared details with about what you can afford and what you are looking for and need and about the specific market, area and property you are looking to make an offer on, will always be the number one consultant that will best service you, not zillow, a real consultation service through personal interaction.
-Typically broker's fees are charged to the seller's side of the transaction and are usually "free" of charge to the buyer.
-It seems a buyer would do themselves a disservice by not taking advantage of professional services and knowledge.
-It would be like representing yourself in a trial and turning down professional legal advice and service.
+Also, an agent that you have shared details with about what you can afford and what you are looking for and need and about the specific market, area, and the property you are looking to make an offer on, will always be the number one consultant that will best serve you.

-As a buyer's agent their main purpose is to look after the interest of the buyer.
-They have insider information about the current situation with the sale of the house which can be a benefit when you are putting in an offer, as to how much to offer, what sort of contigency to put down in the offer and etc.
+As a buyer's agent, their main purpose is to look after the interest of the buyer.
+They have insider information about the current situation with the sale of the house which can be a benefit when you are putting in an offer, as to how much to offer, what sort of contingency to put in the offer etc.

 You don't need a buyer's agent to buy real estate.
 Nor do you need a lawyer in a court of law.
 But let me ask you this.

 Why does a judge warn a defendant against self-representation?
 The defendant may not know the rules.
 He is emotionally tied to the outcome.
 That is why he needs a lawyer.
 It's the same principle in real estate.